teor2345/privcount/doc/CounterDefinitions.markdown

 relay.

 Some overheads are excluded:
-* Streams with zero or negative byte counts are ignored.
+* Streams with zero (total read and write) or negative byte counts are ignored.
 * Cell counts are not collected on Inactive Circuits.
+* EntryClientIP{Active,Inactive}CircuitCount ignore zero counts.

 ### ClientIPCount